 Tried and Tested: My thoughts on House 99 by David Beckham

 So I was lucky enough to get my hands on the range before launch, including the daily moisturiser, eye balm, hair pomade, beard oil and balms.

-I wasn’t expecting anything ground breaking, as the price point is relatively low, sitting at around 11-26 pound, and to be honest it really isn’t, but I was expecting quality since it’s in partnership with Biotherm Homme.
-I haven’t been disappointed.
-While I found core products like the wash to be as standard as expected, there were some key products that really cement the brand as a worthy consideration.
+I wasn’t expecting anything ground breaking, as the price point is relatively low sitting at around 11-26 pound, and to be honest it really isn’t, but I was expecting quality since it’s in partnership with Biotherm Homme.
+For the most part I haven’t been disappointed.
+While I found core products like the wash and moisturiser to be as standard as expected and not really noteworthy, there were some key products worthy of consideration.

-The moisturiser and eye balm offer efficient hydration without feeling sticky, which is my number one bugbear usually, while with the pomade and clay a little goes a long way.
+The eye balm offers efficient hydration without feeling sticky, which is my number one bugbear usually, while with the pomade a little goes a long way.
 I have shorter hair which I wear blow-dried back or messy so these products are perfect.
 I rub a small amount into the fingers and palm and scratch though to lift at the root.
 The downside its the texture on the hand feels a little cheap, but it’s fine in the hair.

-My current hero product has to be the Seriously Groomed Beard & Hair Balm.
+My hero product has to be the Seriously Groomed Beard & Hair Balm.
 I love a balm over an oil for day-to-day care (mainly due to oil accidents on clothes!), and this one is perfect.
 Super light, super quick to absorb and most importantly it softened my hair almost immediately.
-So much so I’ll be switching to this from my standard balm from here on in.
+So much so I’m considering switching to this from my standard balm from here on in.

 House 99 by David Beckham is available from Thursday 1 February exclusively from Harvey Nichols on launch before rolling out nationwide in March.